D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Yes, KEDA checks scaling rules every 30 secs by default.

-- if the queue length > 15 KEDA scales the app by adding one new istance aka replica Yes, the KEDA scale-up step is ny 1 by default.
+- if the queue length > 15 KEDA scales the app by adding one new istance aka replica Yes, the KEDA scale-up step is by 1 by default.
 The other options are: 1, 4, 8, 16, 32... up to the configured max replica count.

 - the code snippet uses the `TriggerAuthentication` type for the authentication object No.
 This snippet **does not use** the KEDA `TriggerAuthentication` for authentication of objets.
-This would be thecase if you specified secrets referenced by the
-`autheticationRef` property.
+This would be the case if you specified secrets referenced by the `autheticationRef` property.

 1. Find the TriggerAuthentication object referenced by the KEDA ScaledObject specification.